clastix/kamaji/docs/content/guides/kamaji-azure-deployment.md

 kubernetes   10.240.0.100:6443   57m
 ```

-### Prepare worker nodes to join
+### Join worker nodes

+The Tenant Control Plane is made of pods running in the Kamaji Admin Cluster.
+At this point, the tenant cluster has no worker nodes.
+So, the next step is to join some worker nodes to the Tenant Control Plane.

-Currently, Kamaji does not provide any helper for creation of tenant worker nodes.
+Kamaji does not provide any helper for creation of tenant worker nodes, insteat it leverages the [Cluster Management API](https://github.com/kubernetes-sigs/cluster-api) project by providing a `ControlPlane` provider.
+This allows you to create the tenant clusters, including worker nodes, in a completely declarative way.
+Currently, a Cluster API `ControlPlane` provider for Azure is not yet available: check the road-map on the [official repository](https://github.com/clastix/cluster-api-control-plane-provider-kamaji).
-You should get a set of machines from your infrastructure provider, turn them into worker nodes, and then join to the tenant control plane with the `kubeadm`.

-Kamaji is sticking to the [Cluster Management API](https://github.com/kubernetes-sigs/cluster-api) project contracts by providing a `ControlPlane` provider.
-An Azure-based cluster is not yet available: the available road-map is available on the [official repository](https://github.com/clastix/cluster-api-control-plane-provider-kamaji).
+An alternative approach to create and join worker nodes in Azure is to manually create the VMs, turn them into Kubernetes worker nodes and then join through the  `kubeadm` command.

 Create an Azure VM Stateful Set to host worker nodes